 Entries closed for all races on Thursday 28 September 2017 and no late entries will be accepted.

 No entries will be taken on the day.

 You can email Top Events or call them on 021 511 7130.

 We have a range of number collection venues spread throughout the city.
 Make a note of which venue you selected when you entered so you know where to collect your number.
 Take a look at our number collection page for more details.

 Both the 21.1km and 10km races are timed with the use of chips.
 If you participate in either race without a chip, you will not be listed as an official finisher or receive an official time.
 This means you will not have the race listed in your race history or be eligible for prize money.
 This will mean that you cannot enter it into any of the online portals like Discovery Vitality.
 There are no chips for the 5km.

 We will post links to the official results on the website as soon as they are out.
 Usually the results are available within 48 hours.
-Take a look at the 2015 results of the half marathon and 10km races.

 As with most road races in South Africa the race is a gun to gun race.
 The 21.1km and 10km timing chips are synced to the race clock which is started at precisely the same time as the gun is fired.
 The time on the race clock as you cross the finish line is your official time which will be recorded in the results.
 Always start your watch as the gun fires, not when you cross the starting line.
 Get to the start early for the best position to ensure you don’t lose precious seconds.

 Read more about our initiatives this year including #BangItInTheBin and how you can contribute to a more environmentally Gun Run